truenas/documentation/content/TrueCommand/Administration/Settings/SAMLGA.md

 * Add the TrueCommand IP and port number as the ACS URL.
 * Configure the SAML app LDAP attributes properties

-After you configure SAML in Google Admin you then configure and start TrueCommand SAML service.
+After you configure SAML in Google Admin, you configure and start the TrueCommand SAML service.

 ## Configuring a Google Admin SAML App